 And, if you have diabetes, these are the most problematic foods.

-I told you you wouldn’t like hearing that.
+We said you wouldn’t like hearing that. 😉

 Focus On What You CAN Have